ubccapico/canvascli/README.md

 in case there are unexpected changes to how UBC inputs course info on Canvas.
-`canvascli` drops students without a grade by default, and creates a simple visualization of the grade distribution.
+`canvascli` drops students without a grade by default, and creates a few helpful visualizations of the final grades and assignment scores.
 Run `canvascli prepare-fsc-grades --help` to view all available options.